ircmaxell/password_compat/README.md

 Requirements
 ============

+This library requires `PHP >= 5.3.7` OR a version that has the `$2y` fix backported into it (such as Debian provides).

+The runtime checks have been removed due to this version issue.
+To see if password_compat is available for your system, run the included `version-test.php`.
+If it outputs "Pass", you can safely use the library.
+If not, you cannot.

-This library requires PHP >= 5.3.7.
-If you attempt to use it on an earlier version, it will raise an error and not define the API.
+If you attempt to use password-compat on an unsupported version, attempts to create or verify hashes will return `false`.
+You have been warned!

 The reason for this is that PHP prior to 5.3.7 contains a security issue with its BCRYPT implementation.
 Therefore, it's highly recommended that you upgrade to a newer version of PHP prior to using this layer.